George Elmore (activist): Activism

 Elmore was known in the local political scene as the secretary of the Progressive Democratic Party (PDP), a black political party in South Carolina founded in 1944 that challenged the state Democratic Party's opposition to black suffrage and desegregation.
+As an ordinary citizen activist he worked to challenge the white-only Democratic primaries.
+He played a key role in getting the Democratic Party to open its primaries to Black voters.
+He worked to move civil right ideas it practical actions.
 In mid-1945, Elmore volunteered to perform in a charity burlesque show entitled Puffin' Hot at the Booker T. Washington Auditorium, which was intended to raise funds for the construction of the Good Samaritan-Waverly Hospital.
 Elmore intended to perform as the singer Kate Smith, best known for her rendition of "God Bless America".
 Puffin' Hot was initially postponed, and no known newspaper accounts provide any detail about if and when the show took place.
 In February 1947, while serving as a freelance photographer for the Lighthouse and Informer, Elmore photographed the mangled corpse of Willie Earle, who had recently been lynched in Greenville for the alleged murder of a white taxi driver.

 Elmore was highly respected within the Waverly community, with his store being a popular destination for school children eager to buy ice cream cones and other treats after school.
 In a 2022 interview, Melvin S. Hodges, a childhood friend of Cresswell Elmore, recalled, "Everyone knew Mr. Elmore.
 He was a friendly guy; everybody liked him except the white power structure."
 For many of the local black children, Elmore served as an industrious role model.